uwidev/life-disciplines-projects/100 Projects/Setup/10 💗 Defining Life.md

 - Your life dynamic
 - Your Disciplines

 You do not have to go through all steps of this document, especially when things seem trivial.
-So long as you sufficiently achieve above you are ready to start working within LDP.
+So long as you sufficiently achieve the above you are ready to start working within LDP.

 > If you need to start your own work right now, skip to [[11 🔀 Divergence to Disciplines#Finalizing]] and define just your disciplines.
 You can define your life pillars and dynamic later on.